What self-care looks like for me

 ABOUT THE AUTHOR

-Kirsty Maynor is a sought-after experienced leadership and executive coach, and successful entrepreneur.
+Kirsty Maynor is a sought-after experienced leadership and executive coach, best-selling author and successful entrepreneur.

 She’s dedicated her professional life to helping others grow, learn, and realise their potential.
 Through her business, The Firefly Group, she’s delivered cutting edge development to senior leaders of the NHS, Sky, Skyscanner, JP Morgan and Scottish Government.